Enrich

 Is a portion of my entrance fee considered a medical prepaid tax deduction?

 Yes.
 Oak Hammock offers a modified Life Care contract that is one of the most comprehensive long-term care policies on the market.
-A portion of your entry fee is considered tax deductible as a prepaid medical expense.
-The amount of the deduction is determined by the IRS each year, and differs between couples and singles.
-Residents should consult with their tax advisors regarding such deductions.
+A portion of this entry fee is considered tax deductible as a prepaid medical expense.
+The amount of the deduction is determined by the IRS each year and differs between couples and singles.
+We recommend a consultation with tax advisors regarding such deductions on the Life Care contract.
+In addition, Oak Hammock offers other contracts with similar medical tax deductions.

 What type of health care is offered?

 The central focus of Oak Hammock is the promotion of health and well-being through holistic, preventive and wellness-oriented programs.
-However, should residents need long-term care services, we offer a full continuum, including private accommodations in assisted living, skilled nursing and memory care.
+However, should residents need long-term care services, we offer a full continuum, including private accommodations in assisted living, memory care and skilled nursing.

 Is it true that people live longer and healthier lives in communities like Oak Hammock?

 Yes!
 Research has documented that maintaining an active social life and having prompt access to health care can increase longevity, even if you cannot exercise.
-At Oak Hammock, we are creating an environment where everyone has the opportunity to remain as productive and independent as possible, regardless of physical decline or health setbacks.
+At Oak Hammock, we have created an environment where everyone has the opportunity to remain as productive and independent as possible, regardless of physical decline or health setbacks.

 Is transportation provided to Oak Hammock residents, free of charge?

 Yes.
 Oak Hammock provides transportation to various activities.
-There is a monthly printed schedule for transportation to off-site amenities such as grocery stores, libraries, campus visits, sporting events, cultural events and shopping malls.
-You will not be charged for this type of transportation.
-Personal scheduled transportation may also be provided for a nominal fee.
+There is a monthly printed schedule for transportation to off-site amenities such as grocery stores, libraries, UF campus visits, sporting events, cultural events and shopping centers with no additional fee for scheduled events.
+With advance notice, personal transportation may also be scheduled and provided for a nominal fee.

 Is Oak Hammock a not-for-profit corporation?